-The post-production for video, particularly the edit.
+I don't like saying I'm a master.
+I prefer to stay a learner.
+But I have studied post-production for video, particularly the edit.
 I assemble and lead teams.
 As an entrepreneur I constantly learn about business management, development and marketing.
 I am also good at gluten-free baking.

 "You can do this." - Jeff Bartsch, teacher at the Power Edit Academy in Burbank, CA.

 I love Benjamin Franklin for his pursuit of things that benefited other people.
 From creating printed content to inventing a type of street lamp, to his political activity and diplomacy, he sought the good of others.
+I also love Jim Henson, for making people laugh and proving to the world that you can be odd and a character and still make it.

-Either opening a gluten-free exclusive bakery, or pursuing a professional aggressive-quad skating career.
+Pursuing a professional aggressive-quad skating career.

 Pretty much anything I've read or watched.
 I tend to have a photographic memory.